 Gulden joined the Washington State Highway Patrol in 1929, taking his oath of office on April 3rd at the age of 29.
 He graduated in 1930, as a member of the third Washington State Highway Patrol Class as one of only five classmates.

-Patrolman Gulden was initially sent to Spokane, but also worked in Seattle before transferring back to Goldendale.
+Patrolman Gulden was initially sent to Spokane, and also worked in Seattle, before transferring to Goldendale.

 Patrolman John Gulden died on December 23, 1942, at the age of 43.
 Patrolman Gulden was shot during a traffic stop of a vehicle he pulled over for driving without headlights on the Maryhill Loops Road, six miles south of Goldendale.
 He was unaware the vehicle had two teenage suspects inside wanted for robbery and car theft.
 At the time of his death, Patrolman Gulden had served 13 years with the Washington State Patrol.